Capture Every Surface of a Room with One Tap!

 - Collapsing 3′ Tripod.
 Great for phone-video recordings too.
 Tripod.

-- Note: some users prefer taller tripods which enable single shots over counter height.
-We find that the 3′ tripod is stable, works great, collapses to ~1′ and can be placed on top of counters.
+- Note: some users prefer taller tripods which enable single shots over counter height and are less likely to tip over.
+The 3′ tripod is fairly stable, collapses to ~1′ and can be placed on top of counters, and it is easy to reach up over the roof line and in crawl spaces.

 Disclaimer: Pricing, availability, and compatibility subject to change.